-After you have added a shape to your document, you can change the following styles of your shape:2
+After you've added a shape to your document, you can change the following styles of your shape:

-- Fill You can fill shapes with an image, a solid colour or a gradient (two or more colours that blend into one another).
+- Fill: you can fill shapes with an image, a solid colour or a gradient (two or more colours that blend into each other).

 If you want to change the style of your shape: